Canadian town mourns: 15 die when truck, bus collide

 The Broncos are a close-knit team who dyed their hair blond for the playoffs.
 While most of the players were from elsewhere in western Canada, they were put up by families in the small town of Humboldt.

-A vigil will be held on the hockey team's home ice on Sunday night.
+A vigil will be held on the hockey team's home ice on Sunday night, and a makeshift stage and hundreds of chairs sit ready for the memorial.

+"We're all hurting," said hockey arena cook Diane Sawatzky.
+"We've become like a family and try to help each other."

 Earlier in the weekend, Humboldt Mayor Rob Muench, wearing a green and yellow Broncos team jersey, hugged people as they came to the Elger Petersen Arena in the Saskatchewan town to comfort each other and learn more.